ng-labo/udp-packet-balancer/README.md

+## udp-packet-balancer

-## udp-packet-balancersimplest udp packet balancer
+simplest udp packet proxy to load balancing.

 motivation
 : desire a program like a nginx udp balancer, with spoofing source address.